Tacoma Rainiers Game Notes - at Sugar Land

 - Tacoma Rainiers Game Notes - at Sugar Land - Tacoma Rainiers

-- Pache Goes Yard, Aces Hold off Aviators in Close 10-9 Win - Reno Aces
+- Aces Launch Three Homers, Come up Short 12-7 to Aviators - Reno Aces

-- Chihuahuas Win in 10 Innings Wednesday Night in Round Rock - El Paso Chihuahuas
+- Tacoma Launches Three Homers in 9-6 Win over Space Cowboys - Tacoma Rainiers

-- Taveras Homers, Swipes Three Bags in 8-6 Win over Space Cowboys - Tacoma Rainiers
+- Comets Erase Four-Run Hole, Walk off in 10 - Oklahoma City Comets

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.